Profility/saucebot/README.md

 <img src="https://cdn.upload.systems/uploads/yOU6zY2U.png">

 # SauceBot
-A Discord bot that utilizes SauceNao API to find the source of anime image, gif, or video.
+A Discord bot that utilizes SauceNao API to find the source of anime image.

 ## Getting started